• Skip to primary navigation

 No reviews

-Strawberry Swiss roll cake is a soft, fluffy sponge roll filled with luscious whipped cream and fresh strawberries.
-Smooth, sweet, creamy, and full of red fruit, it makes for a simple yet decadent dessert.
+This strawberry Swiss roll cake is a soft, fluffy sponge rolled around luscious whipped cream and fresh strawberries.
+Sweet, creamy, and full of red fruit, this easy cake roll makes a simple yet decadent dessert.

 • Author: Irina Totterman